-Sales and use tax receipts collected from businesses and motor vehicle sales tax receipts collected from businesses and individuals are deposited into various state and local funds.
+Sales and use tax receipts collected from businesses and motor vehicle sales tax receipts collected from businesses and individuals are deposited into various state and local funds listed below.
 Marine and ATV sales and use tax collections are deposited into the same funds as state sales and use tax.
 Motor vehicle leasing sales tax collections are deposited into the same funds as motor vehicle sales tax.

-For operating purposes, the DOR has been charged with the responsibility of administering transactions in the following funds and accounts.
+For operating purposes, the DOR has been charged with the responsibility of administering transactions related to sales and use taxes in the following funds and accounts